XRoar Dragon Emulator Manual

 3.7 Firmware ROM images

 Firmware ROM image files are configured as part of a machine or a cartridge.
-They have an extension of .rom or .dgn, and can be specified as:
+They have a filename extension of .rom or .dgn, and can be specified as:

 - Complete path to a file.